fezu54/nextcloud-stack/README.md

 # nextcloud-stack
 This is my personal docker-compose stack to deploy Nextcloud on a self hosted machine.
 It includes https://github.com/b3vis/docker-borgmatic to create hot backups of the nextcloud volume (config, data, themes) and dumps of the running MariaDB.

+## rclone configuration
+[Rclone](https://rclone.org/) is used to automatically upload your local backups to a cloud provider.
+It can be configured via environment variables: https://rclone.org/docs/#environment-variables.
+The exact configuration depends on your cloud provider.

 In addition it sends encrypted messages to your Smartphone via [Simplepush](https://simplepush.io/) in case of a backup failed.
 # Usage
 1. Clone this repository